aenglebert/Transformer_Input_Sampling/README.md

 A script is provided to configure the comparison methods repositories ( comparison_methods/configure.sh ).
-The requirements specifics to comparison methods can be installed using requirements_comparison.txt
+The requirements specifics to comparison methods can be installed using requirements_comparison.txt By default, the imagenet path is "inputs/imagenet/", it can be changed in the hydra dataset config.

 ## Usage